KashyapHegdeKota/django-viking-roots/README.md

 python manage.py runserver
 ```

-Your Django application is now available at `http://localhost:8000`.
+The Django application is now available at `http://localhost:8000`.

 ## One-Click Deploy